What’s the latest average life expectancy in Singapore?

 Based on the other study done by MOH and IMHE, they compared life expectancy with other countries in 2017.

-Singapore is on par with other first world countries like Japan and Switzerland which are always thought to have the highest life expectancy in the world.
+Singapore is on par with other first world countries like Japan and Switzerland which are always thought to have the highest life expectancies in the world.

 In another study done, Singapore is number 3 in the world.